dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 An explicit intent is one where you know the fully qualified name of the activity you wish to start.

-Generally, you will use this to refer to activities that are in your own application
+Generally, you will use this to refer to activities that are in your own application.

-Or if there is an external application you use where you know the fully qualified name of the activity to start
+Or if there is an external application you use where you know the fully qualified name of the activity to start.

 ### <mark style="background: #AD21D9;">Implicit Intent:</mark>

-An implicit intent is one where you have data you need to display or interact with however, you do not know how to do this
+An implicit intent is one where you have data you need to display or interact with however, you do not know how to do this.

-With such an intent android will try to find another external application that is capable of rendering the content or interacting with it
+With such an intent android will try to find another external application that is capable of rendering the content or interacting with it.

-Thus there is the possibility that a compatible application may not be present
+Thus there is the possibility that a compatible application may not be present.

-This has implications for application design
+This has implications for application design.

 From an OS perspective, applications are expected to do a single job and do it well.

-If they need support for different types of data then they should hand that to a separate application instead of self-implementing
+If they need support for different types of data then they should hand that to a separate application instead of self-implementing.

 The idea is that by removing duplicate functionality applications are small, bug-free, and integrate with each other.

-Thus if you need some common functionality to try linking up to another application
+Thus if you need some common functionality to try linking up to another application.

 Reduces the amount of code you need to write and increases reliability.

 ### <mark style="background: #AD21D9;">Start - Explicit Way:</mark>

-If you know the name of the Activity, use an Explicit Intent
+<mark style="background: #AD21D9;">If you know the name of the Activity, use an Explicit Intent:</mark>
 1. Create an Intent
 2. Use the Intent to start the Activity– Method call is ``startActivity()`` (Code taken from ``HelloAndroidWithLogin``)